ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/update.md

 One query can contain several commands separated by commas.

 The synchronicity of the query processing is defined by the [mutations_sync](../../../operations/settings/settings.md#mutations_sync) setting.
+By default, it is asynchronous.

 **See also**